31 March 2008

 Now I live in "the city," which is notorious for its impersonality and loneliness.
 I would be lying if I said my life has not been touched by those, but the city has also offered me unsurpassed opportunities for hospitality.

+First, there are the couchsurfers.
+This website has been a lot of fun for me and seems to fit well with my travel personality.
+This past summer I met two very interesting women this way.
+Stephanie came from Atlanta and just needed a bed for one night before her business trip to the city kicked in for housing.
+She was a great sport and hung with Sara, Jud and I as we ran around the city with some of Sara's friends who were in town for a few days.
 The next visitor was Chloe, a beautiful French woman traveling in the US after an extended stay in Canada.
 She slept on our couch for a week, visiting all over the city.
 She was neat, gracious and fun to be around.
 She accompanied Sara, Jud and me to Ravinia and came along to a concert in Millennium Park.
 Now that she is back in Paris she has invited me to stay on her couch any time I am in that city.
 Honestly, I can't wait to go back, so this offer makes me really happy!

 I wouldn't trade these experiences for anything and I look forward to making more memories this way.
 As long as I live in Chicago, I don't think it should be too difficult.